bmacnaughton/gulp-markers/README.md

 The replace argument is either a string or a function.
 A string will be used directly in a `String.replace()` function call.
 A function will be wrapped so the first argument is a context object, followed by the regular `String.replace()` function [arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).

-The context object contains:
+The context object contains the following properties:
-- a tag property - the value is the tag being executed
+- tag -  the tag being executed
-- a data property - the data object specified in the opts property or {} if none
+- data - the data object specified in the opts property or {} if none
-- a file property - the vinyl file properties cwd, base, and path.
+- file - the vinyl file properties cwd, base, and path.

 The context can be used as the replace function chooses.